cbg1710/CarLeasingAccountant/README.md

 to save the vehicle information on your host.

 You can also use existing docker images at the [docker hub](https://cloud.docker.com/repository/docker/glaesec/leasing-accountant/general).

+## UI

+There is also a web site.
+Go to the folder "ui" for further information.

 ## License